Superskyyy/iQueensu-frontend/src/components/common/modal/readme.md

 ## steps

 1. Normally write your modal toggle button.
 Notice: you shouldn't put any attribute on your button.
-Notice, you have to make a valid react component, not jsx literal.
+Also, you have to make a valid react component, not jsx literal.

     ```jsx
     const Button = (props) => {